I am sure anyone who reads my blog has had enough apologising and wants to get down to some actual fashion blurbs!

 This is one of my favourites; the 'Bettie Halter' in cherry print.
 On Pin Up Girl Clothing website it sells for $68 which is slightly cheaper than on the Retro Vixens website on which it costs £43.
 However, I could not seem to figure out shipping costs without actually buying it so the difference might be made up on that.

 Last on my website alone list is ModCloth for their sexy vintage inspired bikinis.
 Again, expensive.
-This bikini which also comes in a polka dot print is $89.99.

 But, what I absolutely love is this nautical one piece below.